MarvynBailly/GridGeneration.jl/README.md

 ## To Do List
 - [x] Fix grid spacing algorithm to normalize local center difference vectors.
-- [ ] Bug with the ODE 1D to 2D projection.
+- [x] Bug with the ODE 1D to 2D projection.
 The orientation of the boundary is throwing off the distribution of points.
-  - [ ] Fix Projection Algorithm and add clarity to figures.
+  - [x] Fix Projection Algorithm and add clarity to figures.
+- [x] Write Semi analytical solver
 - [ ] Rewrite Numerical Solver for nonlinear second order BVP ODE.
 Use thomas alogrithm to invert tridigaonal system with dirichlet boundary values.
-- [ ] Tidy up "2D to 1D Reformulation"
+- [x] Tidy up "2D to 1D Reformulation"
 - [ ] Add section on Grid format
 - [ ] Add single block input with no splitting.
 User can upload a block, code with solve along the edges of the block, fill in with TFI, and generate the .grid files
 - [ ] Add support for single block input with user splitting.
 User can upload a block and split locations, code will creat multiblocks, solve along the edges of the block, fill in with TFI, and generate the .grid files